Hans Scholl: Capture and execution

-On 18 February 1943, while Hans and Sophie were distributing leaflets at Ludwig Maximilian University of Munich, Sophie flung the last remaining leaflets from the top floor down into the atrium.
+On 18 February 1943, while Hans and Sophie were distributing leaflets at the Ludwig-Maximilians-Universität München, Sophie flung the last remaining leaflets from the top floor down into the atrium.
 This spontaneous action was observed by the university maintenance man, Jakob Schmid.
 Schmid reported the offense and the Scholls were arrested by the Gestapo.
 Along with Christoph Probst, the two siblings were tried for treason by Judge Roland Freisler.
 They were found guilty and condemned to death on 22 February.

 During his interrogation, Hans tried to protect his sister by claiming to have thrown the leaflets himself, but his testimony was contradicted by the custodian's.
 He further tried to hide the role played by other members of the White Rose.
 Hans was well aware of the likely consequence of his actions.

 "I knew what I took upon myself and I was prepared to lose my life by so doing."

 — From the interrogation of Hans Scholl.

 At the trial, Hans, Sophie, and Christoph Probst were sentenced to death.
 They were originally scheduled to be hanged in public (work had already begun on the scaffolds) but the officials feared they would be immortalized as martyrs if they were killed in public.
 As such, a last minute decision was made to switch the execution method to the guillotine.

 After the trial, Hans, Sophie and Probst were brought to Stadelheim Prison.
 While there, they were told that they would be executed the same day.
 This came as a shock to them, as prisoners were supposed to have at least a 99-day respite before execution.
 Left in separate cells, they began to write their last letters.

 While in their cells, Hans, Sophie, and Probst each saw a priest to give them the last rites of the Catholic Church.
 Christoph Probst, who was not part of any denomination, asked to be baptized into the Catholic Church.
-Hans and Sophie each also asked individually to be allowed into the Catholic Church, but their Lutheran priest advised against it, on the basis that it would upset their mother, who was a devout Lutheran.
+Hans and Sophie each also asked individually to be allowed into the Catholic Church, but their Lutheran minister advised against it, on the basis that it would upset their mother, who was a devout Lutheran.

 At around 4-5 pm, Robert and Magdalena Scholl, the parents of Sophie and Hans, went to the prison and demanded to see their children.
 To their surprise, the request was granted.
 Robert and Magdalena were led to a room.
 In a few minutes Hans entered.
 Dressed in prison uniform, he stood tall as he walked to his parents and grabbed their hands through the barrier separating them, telling them, "I have no hatred.
 I have put everything behind me."
 His father replied, "You will go down in history – there is such a thing as justice."